 9.6.1.2 Via auditing

 An MGC may audit the Packages Descriptor to determine if a MG supports media grouping.
 If the response contains the “Media Grouping Package” (mgroup) it can assume that the MG support media grouping.
 The MGC may perform an H.248 AuditCapability request command on the sgroupse and/or rgroupse properties to determine which semantics are supported by the MG.
-In this case the MG shall respond with the supported semantic tags and the Stream IDs set to 0.
+In this case the MG shall respond with the supported semantic tags and the Stream ID set to 0.

 An MGC controlling a MG that supports the Media Grouping package can instruct the MG to group two or more sent and/or received media streams.
 Each media stream (including the sent and received directions) is described in its own Stream Descriptor and all are included in the same Media Descriptor.